 While in the field, the youth and the adult must remain close enough for the adult to see and provide verbal assistance to the young hunter.
-Using electronic devices, such as walkie-talkies or cell phones, does not meet this requirement.
+Using electronic devices, such as two-way radios or cell phones, does not meet this requirement.